 Left and Right

-Right now American politics is a competition between the incompetent and the insane.
+Right now American politics is a competition between the incompetent and

 Sometimes, we can only be as good as our competition makes us.